Innocent Murmurs (Flow Murmurs)

 Atrial Septal Defect

-Atrial septal defects cause a mid-systolic, crescendo-decrescendo murmur loudest at the upper left sternal boarder, with a fixed split second heart sound.
+Atrial septal defects cause a mid-systolic, crescendo-decrescendo murmur loudest at the upper left sternal border, with a fixed split second heart sound.
 Splitting of the second heart sound can be normal with inspiration, however a “fixed split” second heart sound means the split does not change with inspiration and expiration.
 This occurs in an atrial septal defect because blood is flowing from the left atrium into the right atrium across the atrial septal defect, increasing the volume of blood that the right ventricle has to empty before the pulmonary valve can close.
 This doesn’t vary with respiration.

 Patent Ductus Arteriosus